adobe/aem-dispatcher-experiments/experiments/refetching-flush/README.md

 summary =  11620 in 00:00:21 =  560.3/s Avg:   129 Min:     1 Max: 16293 Err:     0 (0.00%)
 ```

-For a more detailed HTML report of this data, run the following:
+For a more detailed report of your test run, use JMeter to parse it's jmeterResults.jtl file into an HTML report:

     jmeter -g jmeterResults.jtl -o report/
     open report/index.html

-The Statistics tile in the dashboard has some interesting metrics, including a huge range range of response times - due to the fact that the initial 100 threads all require the publish rendering engine to generate them a page.
-Once the page is cached (after ~11.6 seconds in the image), the other requests are served extremely quickly, due to JMeter and the dispatcher both being collocated on the same machine:
+The Statistics tile in the dashboard has some interesting metrics, including a dramatic range of response times.
+This is due to the fact that the initial 100 threads all require the publish rendering engine to generate them a unique page.
+Once the page is successfully cached (after ~11.6 seconds in the image), the later requests for this page are served _extremely_ quickly, due in part to JMeter and the dispatcher being collocated on the same machine:

 <img src="../img/jmeter-stats.png" >